Lunch and dinner $16–$43 (child $6–$14)

 Setting and Atmosphere

-A replica of the original Brown Derby restaurant (not the one shaped like a derby) in California, the elegant sunken dining room has curved booths, tables draped with yards of white linen, and romantic shaded faux candles.
+An oasis of civility in the middle of a theme park, this is a replica of the original Brown Derby (not the one shaped like a hat) in California.
+The sunken dining room has a certain elegance, with tuxedoed waiters, curved booths, and white linen.
 Tall palm trees in huge pots stand in the center of the room and reach for the high ceiling.
+Ask for a seat on the second-level gallery; it’s much quieter and affords good people-watching in the hectic main space.

 Disney Dining Plan